How to Design a Handicap-Accessible Bathroom

-While the things you should keep in mind when you’re coming up with designs for a handicap bathroom in a commercial space or one that’s used to house a public accommodation are rather broad in scope, there are specific minimum requirements you must follow in order for your bathroom layout to be ADA complaint.
-Here are some of the ADA guidelines you must follow when you’re designing a commercial handicap bathroom.
+While the things you should keep in mind when you’re coming up with designs for a handicap bathroom in a commercial space or one that’s used to house a public accommodation are rather broad in scope, there are specific minimum requirements you must follow in order for your bathroom layout to be ADA compliant.
+Here are some of the ADA bathroom layout guidelines you must follow when you’re designing a commercial handicap bathroom.

 Clear Floor Space

 Your commercial bathroom must have enough clear floor space to easily accommodate a wheelchair.
 The clear space should allow someone to approach the features in your bathroom in either a straightforward or parallel manner.

 It’s okay for some of your bathroom’s clear floor space to be underneath hand dryers, towel dispensers or bathroom fixtures, but you must ensure you satisfy the ADA requirements for toe and knee clearance.
 Your clear floor space should align so people can use either their right or left hands to access the space and utilize the amenities in your commercial restroom.